 - How Perseverative Cognition is implicated in stress at work.

 - Psychological support strategies for 'high stress' occupational groups, notably association football referees.

-McCarrick, D., Wolfson, S., & Neave, N. (in press).
-Personality characteristics of UK Association Football referees.
-Journal of Sport Behaviour.
+McCarrick, D., Wolfson, S., & Neave, N. (2019).
+Personality characteristics of soccer referees.
+Journal of Sport Behavior, 42: 493-508.

-Saxton, T.K., McCarty, K., Caizley, J., McCarrick, D., & Pollet, T.V.
+Saxton, T.K., McCarty, K., Caizley, J., McCarrick, D., & Pollet, T. (2019).
 Hungry people prefer larger bodies and objects: The importance of testing boundary effects.
-Submitted to Evolution and Human Behaviour.
+British Journal of Psychology.

 - Psychology with Sports Science, BSc (Hons)

-- Masters in Resarch Psychology, MRes
+- Masters in Research Psychology, MRes

 - Graduate Member Basis BPS, MBPsS